 Rialto Bridge

-It’s also one of the most congested spots in Venice.
-By mid-morning in summer, crossing the bridge takes patience and small-person skills.
-The view from the top is good — the curve of the Grand Canal with the Baroque church of San Simeon Piccolo at one end — but you’ll be competing with several dozen selfie sticks for the angle.
+It is also, from mid-morning to early evening in summer, one of the most congested spots in Venice.
+Crossing the Rialto Bridge in peak hours requires patience and a certain tolerance for elbows.
+The view from the top is good – the curve of the Grand Canal with the Baroque church of San Simeon Piccolo at one end – but you will be competing with dozens of cameras for the angle.

-The solution is timing.
-Go at 7am or go at midnight.
+The solution is simple: go at 7am or go at midnight.
 The bridge exists at those hours as an actual thing in Venice rather than a bottleneck.
-The light at dawn is good from the south side, looking northwest up the canal.
+The light at dawn from the south side, looking northwest up the canal, is genuinely excellent.

 The Rialto Market

-Adjacent to the bridge (northwest side, San Polo district), the Rialto Market has been operating in roughly its current form since the 12th century.
-The fish market (Pescheria) runs from roughly 7am to 12:30pm, Tuesday through Saturday, and sells whatever was pulled from the Adriatic and the lagoon that morning.
+Adjacent to the bridge on the northwest side (San Polo district), the Rialto Market has been operating in roughly its current form since the 12th century.
+The fish market (Pescheria) runs from roughly 7am to 12:30pm Tuesday through Saturday, selling whatever was pulled from the Adriatic and the lagoon that morning.
 Soft-shell crabs in season, various bivalves, squid, sea bass, bream, eels.
-The separate vegetable and fruit market (Erberia) opens similarly.
+The vegetable and fruit market (Erberia) opens similarly.

-This is where Venetian restaurants source their fish.
-It’s worth visiting for the atmosphere alone, though if you’re not cooking, you can’t buy anything.
+This is where Venetian restaurants buy their fish.
+Visit for the atmosphere alone; unless you are cooking, you cannot buy to cook.
 Cicchetti bars in the surrounding calle sell the produce a few hours later in various prepared forms.

 Eating Near the Rialto

-Avoid any restaurant displaying photographs of its menu in the vicinity of the bridge.
+Avoid any restaurant displaying photographs of its menu near the bridge.
 Those are tourist traps without exception.

 Getting Around